b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 - How to conduct the session.
 - How to end a session and clean up.

 Additional approval steps from safety experts and committees can be obtained using the 'cleaned up' experiment plan.
 The cleaned-up document should be shared with everyone who helped create it.
-At this point, the entire group should feel some ownership of the safe experiment plan, or at least be very familiar with it.
+At this point, the entire group should feel some ownership of the safe experiment plan, or at least be familiar with it.

 ## Doing Research
 Doing research provides an opportunity to test the safe experiment plan.
 Improvements can be made at any point with the lead researcher being responsible for ensuring regular check-ins and conversations occur regarding the efficacy of the plan and any notable gaps.